All Products

 text[]

-• serverless_computing: This field exists only for queries executed using Serverless resources.
+• serverless_computing: This field is present only for queries executed using Serverless resources.

 • Other extended information about the query (stored in ARRAY format).
-Starting from V2.0.29, the query_extinfo field collects the AccessKey ID of the account to help determine the account owner.
+Starting from V2.0.29, the query_extinfo field collects the account's AccessKey ID to help identify the account owner.

 Note

-The AccessKey ID is not recorded for logons using a local account, a service-linked role (SLR), or Security Token Service (STS).
+The AccessKey ID is not recorded for logons with a local account, a Service-Linked Role (SLR), or Security Token Service (STS).
 If you log on with a temporary account, only the temporary AccessKey ID is recorded.

-Other extended information about the first query with the same primary key in an aggregation period.
+Other extended information about the first query with the same primary aggregation key within the aggregation period.

 calls